Exemptions require exceptional cirmunstances

 If you cannot pass the first-year examination within the deadline, you can apply for an exemption to postpone the deadline.
 You cannot continue with your education programme if you are not granted exemption.
 As a rule, you must have one or more exceptional circumstances in order to qualify for an exemption.

-The exceptional circumstances must be documented by, e.g. a doctor's note.
-Other types of documentation can be used depending on the specific situation.
-You must also remember to provide a thorough account of your exceptional circumstances.
+The exceptional circumstances must be documented, e.g. with a doctor's note.
+Other types of documentation may also be accepted depending on the specific situation.
+You must also provide a thorough account of your exceptional circumstances.

 How to apply